 Plain and simple, there’s a list of channels the receiver thinks you get.
 It can get corrupt, and it’s actually re-downloaded from the satellite all the time.
 There’s a special stream of satellite data dedicated to nothing but telling every receiver in the country what kind of programming it gets.
 In normal use, a receiver pulls this information every few days and if you tune to a channel you haven’t tuned to in a while, (or one it thinks you don’t get) the receiver looks right away.

 That’s kind of a misnomer since as best as anyone can tell, doing this doesn’t force the receiver to do anything until you actually make it look at the stream by tuning into a channel you don’t currently get.
-What you’re really doing is refreshing the software stream, but the effect is that the list of channels you actually get is refreshed, eventually.
+Here’s what you’re really doing.
+You’re really re-downloading the software stream.
+It seems like your receiver gets a refresh, and like it acts better than before.
+It does take a few minutes.
 It’s just not a direct, push-button kind of thing.

 Whatever you call it, it’s ridiculously easy to do.
-You’ll need an account at DIRECTV.com, but once you have that, go to directv.com/721 (that’s the error number), There’s a nice little audio presentation and a whole lot of troubleshooting text.
-Where it says “Solution 2” you’ll see where you can click through to your equipment page and refresh a receiver.
+You’ll need an account at DIRECTV.com, but once you have that, go to directv.com/721 (that’s the error number), There’s a nice little presentation and a whole lot of troubleshooting text.
+There’s an area about two thirds down the page.
+You’ll see where you can click through to your equipment page and refresh a receiver.

 Refreshing a receiver takes about 5 minutes to execute and it usually fixes the problem.
-If it doesn’t, give the fine folks at Solid Signal a call at 877.312.4547 and we’ll get you on the line with a representative who can see what’s going on with your account and fix things from there.
+If it doesn’t, give the fine folks at Solid Signal a call at 888-233-7563 and we’ll get you on the line with a representative who can see what’s going on with your account and fix things from there.
+We can take care of practically anything in minutes.
+When you call, we’ll connect you with a real technician in our Michigan call center.
+No overseas script readers here.
+Just great customer service.